Happy Hand-printed Holidays: Linocut Workshop

-Materials will be provided, though participants are encouraged to bring flat, textured objects for printing like leaves, pine needles, lace, fabric, etc., (keep in mind objects will end up covered with ink).
+Materials will be provided, though participants are encouraged to bring flat, textured objects for printing like leaves, pine needles, lace, fabric, etc. (keep in mind such objects will end up covered with ink).
 Everyone will leave the workshop with about 10 cards.

 Student should bring: